yoyosource/BOTC-HomeBrew/Demon/Lemures/README.md

 ## Summary

 "Each night* choose a player, they die.
-Every third person you kill becomes an evil Lemures, once per game they can choose to protect you from an execution.
+Every third person you kill becomes an evil Lemures, once per game they will protect you from an execution.
 They learn who you are."

-If the Lemures killed 3 people in a game they will survive an execution because they created an evil Lemures that may protect them at any point of the game.
+If the Lemures killed 3 people in a game they will survive an execution because they created an evil Lemures that will protect them at any point of the game.

 The Lemures is a demon type who has an ability similar to its ghost counterpart.
 Lemures are aggressive ghosts who died prematurely causing them to kill more people.